Daniel Bryan (Virginia politician): Career

 Bryan served in the War of 1812.

 In 1813, he published his first book, The Mountain Muse, which mainly consisted of the 5,600 line poem "The Adventures of Daniel Boone".
 This book made him relatively well-known.

 Bryan practiced as a lawyer.
 Bryan also worked as a teacher.

 In 1818, Bryan was elected to serve in the Senate of Virginia.
 His seat sat in Rockingham County and Shenandoah County.
 Being an abolitionist, on January 26, 1820, Bryan cast the lone vote in the Virginia Senate against advocating for the admission of Missouri as a slave state.
 He delivered a passionate speech, denouncing the institution of slavery in the United States and calling for gradual emancipation.
 This placed him in direct opposition to the pro-Missiouri stances held by his brothers-in-law.

 On April 8, 1821, Bryan was appointed postmaster of Alexandria, Virginia, and began what was a more than three-decade tenure in this job.
 Postmasters were presidentially appointed at the time, and Bryan's tenure spanned the presidencies of James Monroe, John Quincy Adams, Andrew Jackson, Martin Van Buren, William Henry Harrison, James K. Polk, Zachary Taylor and Millard Fillmore.
-During his tenure as postmaster he issued postmasters provisional stamps, including the Alexandria "Blue Boy" Postmaster's Provisional, which has become an extremely rare (only one known example remains), holding the record for the highest priced cover of United States philately.
+During his tenure as postmaster he issued postmasters provisional stamps, including the Alexandria "Blue Boy" Postmaster's Provisional, which has become extremely rare (only one known example remains), holding the record for the highest priced cover of United States philately.

 With Bryan not being present at the Virginia State Capitol in Richmond at the start of the new 1821 legislative session, the Senate declared his seat vacant, thus ending his tenure.